Bratabase/bratabase-connect-demo/README.md

 Before beginning, you will need to register your Application on http://www.bratabase.com/my/developer/applications/

+On the `Redirect URI` field, enter the host you will be running this from (possibly `http://localhost:8000`) and make sure the path is `/complete/bratabase/`.

 Then create a `local_settings.py` file at the root of your repository with the following contents:

 ```